glacials/splits-io/README.md

 * Allow users to log in using their Twitch account (done, just in another project for now)
 * Supply short-ish permalinks to every uploaded set of splits (done)
-* Supply timeline charts for each set of splits (done, also in another project)
+* Supply timeline charts for each set of splits (done)

 [1]: https://github.com/skoh-fley/splitsbin/blob/master/lib/wsplit_parser.rb